What should I know about the water crisis in Cape Town?

 We have listed the five most important facts:

-1) The so-called day-zero (Day-Zero, probably June) only applies to connections to the municipal water supply.
+1) The so-called day-zero (Day-Zero, pushed out to 2019) only applies to connections to the municipal water supply.

 In South Africa it is customary for the somewhat more spacious, more rural households or businesses to have their own water supply via so-called boreholes and not dependent on municipal water.
 Through these "boreholes" the water, sometimes at great depth, is pumped up out of the ground.